logzio/logz-docs/_source/user-guide/accounts/manage-account-usage.md

-If you recently enabled account utilization metrics, you may need to wait up to 60 minutes before this data shows up in Kibana.
+If you recently enabled account utilization metrics, you may need to wait up to 60 minutes before this data shows up in OpenSearch Dashboards.

 ## Managing ingestion with drop filters